PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: PATCH: P sychometrics- A ssis T ed ben CH marking of LLMs

-It can be said that the heart of PATCH is a validated psychometric test, which not only provides the basis for accurate measurement of a model's capability of interest but also facilitates comparison between LLMs and human test takers.
-Unfortunately, developing such a test can be a long and expensive process; utilizing existing tests can be a shortcut, which, however, need to satisfy three requirements: clear human population reference; test items available (released); human responses and/or item parameter estimates available.
-The second and third requirement are in practice difficult to meet, as many test institutes do not make their test items public due to commercial interests (e.g., SAT) or the need to measure trends over time (e.g., PISA).
-Collaboration with test institutes would be ideal.
+At the heart of PATCH lies the psychometric test, which not only provides the basis for accurate measurement of the construct (i.e., capability of interest) but also enables valid comparison between LLMs and human test takers.
+Unfortunately, developing such a test can be a long and expensive process; utilising existing tests can be a shortcut, which should satisfy three conditions: 1) clear human population reference; 2) test items available in the public domain; 3) human responses and/or item parameter estimates available.
+The second and third are in practice difficult to meet, as many test institutes do not make their test items public due to commercial interests (e.g., SAT) or the need to measure trends over time (e.g., PISA).
+Collaboration with test institutes would alleviate this problem and additionally mitigate the likely data contamination issue with many public benchmarks.

-To the best of our knowledge, when it comes to academic proficiency tests, only TIMSS and PIRLS tests from certain years can be readily used for PATCH-based LLM benchmarking.
-TIMSS measures proficiency in grade school mathematics and science (4th grade, 8th grade, and final year of secondary school), while PIRLS assesses reading comprehension in 9-10 year olds.
-Both TIMSS and PIRLS are administered in a large number of countries and regions with representative student samples, enabling country/region-level comparisons.
-In the following section, we demonstrate PATCH by measuring GPT-4 and Gemini's proficiency in 8th grade mathematics, using the latest available data from TIMSS: TIMSS 2011.
+To the best of our knowledge, among academic proficiency tests, only TIMSS and PIRLS tests from certain years can be readily used for PATCH-based LLM benchmarking without formal collaboration with test institutes.
+TIMSS measures proficiency in grade school mathematics and science (4th grade, 8th grade, and final year of secondary school), while PIRLS assesses reading comprehension in 9/10-year-olds.
+Both TIMSS and PIRLS are administered in a large number of geographical regions with representative student samples, enabling population-level comparisons.
+In the following section, we demonstrate PATCH by measuring several LLMs' proficiency in 8th grade mathematics, using the latest available data from TIMSS 2011.